tier4/callback_isolated_executor/README.md

 If you find `CallbackIsolatedExecutor` is useful in your research, please consider citing:
-- T. Ishikawa-Aso, A. Yano, T. Azumi, and S. Kato, “Work in Progress: Middleware-Transparent Callback Enforcement in Commoditized Component-Oriented Real-Time Systems,” in Proc.
-2025 IEEE 31st Real-Time and Embedded Technology and Applications Symposium (RTAS), 2025, pp. 426–429.
+- T. Ishikawa-Aso, A. Yano, T. Azumi, and S. Kato, “Work in Progress: Middleware-Transparent Callback Enforcement in Commoditized Component-Oriented Real-Time Systems,” in Proc. of 31st IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS), 2025, pp. 426–429.

 <details>
 <summary>BibTeX</summary>